 Are you ready to take action today to make things better at UW?
 Join us!
 There's no union without you and your coworkers!

 You can check out our FAQ page about volunteering for more information, and please feel free to reach out to us about any questions, concerns, or ideas you have.
 We'd be happy to meet you and chat about current campaign needs and what kind of activities might best fit your skills and availability.

 Weekly video chat and Q&A

-OrganizeUW hosts a weekly Q&A video call at 1:30pm EST every Tuesday!
-Please stop by if you'd like to discuss the drive, ask any questions, inquire about volunteering, or simply say hi and meet our student organizers.
-See here for the current link.
+OrganizeUW hosts a weekly video call/hangout at 1:30pm EST every Tuesday!
+Drop by if you'd like to discuss the drive, talk about issues in your department at UW, ask any questions or about volunteering, or simply say hi and meet some of the organizers.
+Click here for the current link.